-Savour the Day, is a 10 minute composition made for improvising musicians to play to – sample will be uploaded to Soundcloud soon.
-Whole afternoon sessions will be available on mix cloud soon.
+Savour the Day, is a 10 minute composition made for improvising musicians to play to.
+The whole afternoon sessions will be available on mix cloud soon.

 Recorded and mixed by St Austral Sound (extract)